Chronic pot use can have serious effects on the brain, experts say

 Patricia Conrad, professor of psychiatry at the University of Montreal, believes that more research needs to be done to see the effects of chronic marijuana use on the brain.

 “Potency has increased over time,” said Conrad.
-We are seeing more and more products that are extracting CBD oil from the product, resulting in more and more products with potent levels of cannabis,” said Conrad.
+"More sophisticated technology is being used to extract CBD oil from the product, resulting in more and more products with potent levels,” said Conrad.

 One study that received a tremendous amount of publicity looked at 38,600 samples of cannabis confiscated from 1995 to 2014.